scalesocket/scalesocket/docs/man/usage.md

 By default, incoming websocket messages are written to the target's *stdin*.
 The target's *stdout* is sent back to the websocket client.
-Alternatively, the messages can be sent to the target using TCP.
+Alternatively, the messages can be sent to the target over a TCP socket.

+When using TCP mode, the target must be configured to bind to the port specified by the environment variable `PORT`.

 See the [CLI Reference](/man/cli.md) and the `--tcp`, `--tcpports` and `--cmd-attach-delay` arguments for details.

 ## Rooms

-Clients connecting to the server specify a room in the connection URL.
+Clients connecting to the server specify a room in the connection URL path.
+The room ID is the first path component of the URL.
+For example `wss://example.com/exampleroom`.

 Connecting to a room spawns a new process of the wrapped binary or script.
 Subsequent connections to the same room share the same process.

-The room ID is the first path component of the URL.
-For example `wss://example.com/exampleroom`.

 ## Framing and Routing Messages